 The user experience offered by social media and online shopping is no part of these young consumers’ life.
 When they go shopping they want to have personalized service.
 They also want to have the possibility to try the service or good on their phone at first.
 Payment platforms take an important part in their purchase.
 In 2016, the Y generation spent 5.5 billion $ on Alipay, Tenpay, and QQ wallets.

 Food, clothes, digital goods, and leisure activities are the most important source of spending.
-They show a significant interest in travels abroad.
+They show a significant interest in traveling abroad.
 This strong interest in traveling can explain the wish to have a more western lifestyle which is also the result of the evolution of mentalities.
 They are more open-minded compared to their parents and they are willing to make new discoveries.
 This wish to have a western lifestyle can be illustrated by the changes in behaviors.
 Nowadays in China, one can notice the healthy trend that stems from Western countries.
 Chinese consumers pay a lot of attention to what they eat.
 They are ready to pay higher prices in order to have high-quality food.
-There are also numerous gym centers that open.
+There are also numerous gym centers that are open.
 The incredible number of international shops also helps to support this stand.
 Consequently, on average they spend 13 000 euros a year.
-Their spending matches with their lifestyle which is the result of the growing economy.
+Their spending matches their lifestyle which is the result of the growing economy.
 Another aftermath is the urbanization of big Chinese cities.

 Changes in the mentalities

-This generation is facing new experiences regarding lifestyle comparing to their parents.
+This generation is facing new experiences regarding lifestyle compared to their parents.
 They have a different attitude toward marriage and they face the rising of women’s social status in the professional world.
 They tend to show off more than past generations

-They have a more important entrepreneurial and capitalistic mindset comparing to their parents.
+They have a more important entrepreneurial and capitalistic mindset compared to their parents.
 This feature can be mainly explained by the several economic reforms made by the Chinese government.
 This generation is quite optimistic about the future.
 They believe in the country, so they believe in their own success and are willing to take risks.
-The power of hierarchy in their life tend to be powerful but in a different way.
+The power of hierarchy in their life tends to be powerful but in a different way.
 They are more willing to put decisions in question and to express their opinions.
 However, they keep traditional values like for instance the importance of the family.
 They want to take care of their parents and they are ready to work very hard to get a good salary.
 Professional success remains very important for them.